drscotthawley/devblog4/_posts/2020-07-01-Citations-Via-Bibtex.md

 ---
-title: "Citations in Fastpages via BibTex and jekyll-scholar"
+title: "Citations in Fastpages via BibTeX and jekyll-scholar"
 description: Supporting scholarly blogging by drawing references from your database.
 layout: post
 toc: true